The-obsrvr/ArgStructurePredictionInUNResol/README.md

 ```shell
 $ python src/download_data.py
 ```
 Remember to add in your HuggingFace Access Token (with correct priveleges) in the file above for faster data download.
+This is also a gated repository requiring special permission for access from Zurich NLP team.
+For further details further to README in Data folder.

 ---